The Fry readability graph

 The Fry formula is one of several developed in the 1960s to make readability easier and quicker.
 We'll explain what Fry is, and how the graph-based formula can help you improve your readability.

 What is the Fry readability formula?

 Fry is a formula used to calculate the US grade level required to understand a piece of text.
 This is the aim of most readability formulas.
-What makes Fry different from many is how it calculates this.
+What makes Fry different from other formulas is how it calculates the grade level.

 Fry is a graph-based formula.
 It uses sentences and syllables as variables.
 Fry plots the text on a graph, corresponding to the score.
 This was originally determined by sampling excerpts from texts.
 This was three sets of 100 words from.
 Then the average sentences and average syllables were taken.

 These two figures were then plotted onto the graph.
 The intersection of the two lines is the approximate reading grade level of the text.